Rosa Kafaji: BK Hacken (2022–2024)

-Arsenal (2024–Present)
+Arsenal (2024–2026)

 On 13 August 2024, Kafaji joined Women's Super League club Arsenal on a long-term contract.
 On 20 October 2024, she scored her debut goal for Arsenal in a 2–0 away win over West Ham.

-Brighton & Hove Albion (loan)

 On 11 August 2025, it was announced that Kafaji would spend the 2025-26 season on loan at Brighton.

+London City Lionesses

+On 16th July 2026, Kafaji put pen to paper on a three-year deal with London City Lionesses, arriving from Arsenal for an undisclosed fee.
+On 4 September 2026, she was in the starting line in the opening match of the season against Manchester United which ended in a 2-1 win for London City at home.

 International career

 In February 2021, Kafaji was selected for the Swedish women's national team for the first time.
-She earned her first cap on 31 October 2021, subbing in on the 86th minute during a 1-1 draw to Italy as part of the 2023-24 UWNL campaign.
+She earned her first cap on 31 October 2021, subbing in on the 86th minute during a 1–1 draw to Italy as part of the 2023-24 UWNL campaign.

 In 2024 she was called up to join the National Team in the two UWNL playoff games against Bosnia-Herzegovina on February 23 and 28.
 She started both games and scored her first goal for the Swedish senior women's team in the latter one.